-My child and I have been offered the option to receive a paper copy of or to electronically access at www.brazosisd.net the Brazos Middle School Student Handbook and the Student Code of Conduct for 2020-2021.
+My child and I have been offered the option to receive a paper copy of or to electronically access at www.brazosisd.net the Brazos Middle School Student Handbook and the Student Code of Conduct for 2021-2022.

+for 2021- 2022.

-I have chosen to:
+I have cho sen to:

-- □ Receive a paper copy of the Student Handbook and the Student Code of Conduct. - □ Accept responsibility for accessing the Student Handbook and the Student Code of Conduct by visiting the web address listed above.
+Receive a paper copy of the Student Handbook and the Student Code of Conduct.

+Accept responsibility for accessing the Student Handbook and the Student Code of Conduct by visiting the web address listed above.

-I understand that the handbook contains information that my child and I may need during the school year and that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
-If I have any questions regarding this handbook or the Code of Conduct, I should direct those questions to the principal, Clay Hudgins at (979) 478-6814 or chudgins@brazosisd.net.
+school yea the discip regarding and that the handbook contains information that my child and I may need during the ar and that all students will be held accountable for their behavior and will be subject to linary consequences outlined in the Student Code of Conduct.
+If I have any questions this handbook or the Code of Conduct, I should direct those questions to the principal, gins at (979) 478-6814 or chudgins@brazosisd.net .

-Printed name of student:
+Printed na ame of student:

 Signature of student:

 Signature of parent:

 Date:

-Please sign and date this page, remove it from the handbook, and return it to your child's school
+Please sign and date this page, remove it from the handbook, and return it to your child's school.

-Brazos ISD
+Brazos ISD 2021-2022

-Directory Information Waiver 2020-2021
+Directory Information Waiver 2021-2022